top of page

 Leonardo Bora

-PhD in Literary Theory from the Postgraduate Program in Literature Science at the Federal University of Rio de Janeiro, with a period of academic mobility at the Université Nice Sophia Antipolis, in Nice, France.
-He is currently a professor at the Department of Literature Science at the Faculty of Arts at UFRJ, a professor at the Postgraduate Program in Art History at UERJ (PPGHA) and a visiting researcher at the Postdoctoral Program in Cultural Studies from the Advanced Program of Contemporary Culture (PACC) at the Faculty of Arts at the Federal University of Rio de Janeiro.
-He participates in the research groups Laboratory of Carnival Art (UERJ), Interdisciplinary Center for Carnival Studies (UFRJ) and Carnival Observatory (National Museum / UFRJ).
-Designer and writer, he creates narratives, illustrations and visual projects for various publications and carnival associations.
+Doctor in Literary Theory from the Graduate Program in Literature Science at the Federal University of Rio de Janeiro, with academic mobility period (Sandwich Doctorate) at Université Nice Sophia Antipolis, in Nice, France.
+Currently, he is an adjunct professor of Foundations of Brazilian Literary Culture in the Department of Literature Science at the Faculty of Letters of UFRJ, permanent professor of the Graduate Program in Art History at UERJ (PPGHA) and visiting researcher of the Post-Doctorate Program in Cultural Studies of the Advanced Program of Contemporary Culture (PACC) at the Faculty of Letters of the Federal University of Rio de Janeiro.
+He participates in the research groups Laboratory of Carnival Art (UERJ), Interdisciplinary Center for Carnival Studies (UFRJ) and Carnival Observatory (National Museum/UFRJ).
+Illustrator and writer, he develops narratives, illustrations and visual projects for various publications and carnival associations.

 Research project